 RONNA A. PATE

 ARTIST STATEMENT

-Creating art is a transcendent experience and I've found it even more satisfying when I paint subjects that have special meaning to me.
-My focus on Western-themed art is inspired by and is an homage to my Grandfather, a cowboy in his younger days, with whom I shared a special bond as a child.
-His stories made me fall in love with all things Western, so I'm fascinated by the trappings associated with cowboy living and working.
-I am particularly captivated by saddles - they're already works of art!
+My focus on Western-themed art is inspired by my Grandfather, a cowboy in his younger days, with whom I shared a special bond as a child.
+Consequently, I'm fascinated by the trappings of cowboy living and working.

+RONNA A. PATE